 Think about it, what you heard about Hurricane Florence this past week.
 Heck, even today, some of the headlines on The Drudge report are titled: “Floods of Florence,” “Death Toll, Evacuations Rising…,” “Worst Yet to Come,” “LOOTERS CAPITALIZE ON CHAOS...,” “500K+ Without Power...,” “Wilmington, NC 'cut off'...,” and so on.

-On the topic of fear, Janis Erickson writes, “Experts agree that fear is a natural emotional response designed to keep us safe and out of harm’s way.
-However, when someone focuses for too long on an issue they can inadvertently make it worse, creating a phobia.”
-Now, I don’t know that everyone or even most everyone who suffers from normalcy bias has a phobia, but it sure seems that they just don’t want to think about a disaster.
+On the topic of concern, Janis Erickson writes, “Experts agree that fear is a natural emotional response designed to keep us safe and out of harm’s way.
+However, when someone focuses for too long on an issue, they can inadvertently make it worse, creating a phobia.”
+Now, I don’t know that everyone, or even most everyone who suffers from normalcy bias, has a phobia.
+However, it sure seems that they don’t want to think about a disaster.
 Then again, some probably don’t want to take the time to prepare.
 But, that’s another story for a future podcast.

 Sometimes it’s a good idea to look at ourselves as an outsider, non-preparedness minded person's perspective.
 I get it, most of us don’t care what others think about us.
 However, the fact that many of us, including myself can come across as weird should enter our thought process when talking with non-preppers.
 Well, it should enter our mind if we are concerned with getting others to become better prepared.